processone/docs.ejabberd.im/content/admin/guide/configuration.md

 -   Port 5280 is serving the Web Admin and the HTTP Polling service in all the IPv4 addresses.
 Note that it is also possible to serve them on different ports.
-The second example in section [webadmin] shows how exactly this can be done.
+The second example in section [Managing: Web Admin](../managing/#web-admin) shows how exactly this can be done.

 -   All users except for the administrators have a traffic of limit